-All construction excavations should be performed in accordance with the most recent OSHA Excavation Guidelines and governing safety codes.
-Based on the results of our explorations, we believe that the existing site soils would be considered a Type "C" soil as defined by the latest OSHA Excavation Regulations.
+All construction excavations should be performed in accordance with the most recent OSHA Excavation guidelines and governing safety codes.
+Based on the results of our explorations, we believe that the existing site soils will be considered a Type "C" soil as defined by the latest OSHA Excavation regulations.
+Excavation side slopes should be flattened as necessary to maintain safe excavations at all times.
+Steeper slopes could be permitted for excavations penetrating the bedrock.
+Fracturing and orientation of the bedding should be fully evaluated during construction to determine if stable rock conditions prevail.